pynapple-org/pynapple/doc/user_guide/07_decoding.md

 ```

 <!-- #region -->
-Pynapple supports 1 dimensional and 2 dimensional bayesian decoding.
-The function returns the decoded feature as well as the probabilities for each timestamps.
+Pynapple supports n-dimensional bayesian decoding.
+The function returns the decoded feature as well as the probabilities for each timestamp.

 :::{hint}